 Writing down due dates and times is the most important part of a to-do list.
-If you don’t have a due date then it’s just a list of things that you might do in the future – not very productive.
+If you don’t have a due date, then it’s just a list of things that you might do in the future – not very productive.
 Writing down when a task is due needs to be ingrained in your brain.
-And don’t set unachievable deadlines for your tasks.
-You’ll end up breaking them and is a great way to start a procrastination habit.
+Don’t set unachievable deadlines for your tasks.
+You’ll end up breaking them and that is a great way to start procrastinating.
 If there are no repercussions for not meeting your deadlines then there is no incentive to complete them.

 For example, if your deadline is Wednesday morning but you still haven’t completed it by Tuesday night, drink some coffee and block out all distractions because you’re not sleeping until it’s finished.
 The more excuses you make and the more deadlines you break, the less productive and motivated you will become.

 Time – How long will these take to complete?